Advertiser Disclosure

 Authorize.Net CBD Policy

 Visa-owned Authorize.Net doesn’t like to talk about CBD, but the truth is that you can process CBD sales over the Authorize.Net gateway.
-In addition to other legal requirements, you’ll have to be using a merchant services provider that has approved your business for CBD sales.
+In addition to other legal requirements, you’ll have to use a merchant services provider that has approved your business for CBD sales.
 This shouldn’t be a problem, as PaymentCloud and many other CBD merchant account providers use Authorize.Net as their primary gateway option.
 Note that if you’ve signed up for payment processing services directly through Authorize.Net, you probably won’t be able to use that account for selling CBD products.

 Which CBD Payment Processor Is Right For Your Business?